Why Dazzle Dental Clinic's All-on-4 Outcomes Hold Up at 10 Years: Volume, Protocol, and What Failures Teach

 Patients from 20+ Countries: What International Volume Requires

 Treating patients from the UK, UAE, Australia, East Africa, and across India at significant volume requires clinical systems that conventional dental practice does not need.
-Remote case assessment (reviewing CBCT scans before the patient travels), treatment planning that accounts for a compressed visit schedule, prosthetic workflows that deliver the final bridge within a defined return visit window, and post-treatment documentation that enables a local dentist to continue maintenance — all of these are operational capabilities developed through years of managing international patients rather than marketing claims.
+Remote case assessment (reviewing CBCT scans before the patient travels), treatment planning that accounts for a compressed visit schedule, and prosthetic workflows that deliver the final bridge within a defined return visit window are all operational capabilities developed through years of managing international patients.
+For more on how international patients plan their treatment journey at Dazzle, see our international patient guide.

 In-House Digital Laboratory: What It Changes